 Well, one way is to have a shared secret: a long sequence of F's and T's (0's and 1's if you prefer), in say a code book that only you and your counterparts have.
 Now, all messages are really just sequences of bits, which we can think of as sequences of F's and T's, so you take your original message m and xor it, bit by bit, with your secret s.
-That gives rise to coded message c, where $c \equiv m \oplus s$.
-Notice that here we are applying \equiv and \oplus to sequences of Boolean values, often called bit-vectors.
+That gives rise to coded message s, where s is s in s

 Anyone can read c, but they will have no idea what the original message was, since s effectively scrambled it.
-In fact, with no knowledge of s, an eavesdropper can extract no information about the contents of m from c, except for the length of the message, which can be partially hidden by padding the message with extra bits.
+In fact, with no knowledge of s, an eavesdropper can extract no information about the contents of m from c.

 But, how will your counterparts in Europe decode the message?
-Notice that some propositional reasoning shows that $m = c \oplus s$, so armed with your shared secret, they can determine what the message is.
+Notice that some propositional reasoning shows that $m = c \oplus s$ , so armed with your shared secret, they can determine what the message is.